jasminegrewal/Kaggle-Home-Depot-Search-Relevancy/README.md

 # Kaggle-Home-Depot-Search-Relevancy
-*Machine Learning model to improve Search Relevancy for Home Depot.*
+*Machine Learning model to rate Search Relevancy for Home Depot.*

 **Visit**:[Kaggle Home Depot Product Search Relevance](https://www.kaggle.com/c/home-depot-product-search-relevance) for more info and data file (could not upload on GitHub because of size)